 How not to alienate customers.

 Changing your brand image doesn’t mean scrapping everything that defines your brand from the beginning.
-A new packaging design should be part of your overall brand redesign rollout but consult carefully with your chosen packaging design company to ensure the two key players are on the same page.
+A new packaging design should be part of your overall brand redesign rollout, but consult carefully with your chosen packaging design company to ensure the two key players are on the same page.

 The new design should be similar to the old one because it feels like it came from the same bloodline; don’t make your new packaging design look like the bastard stepchild of its market-share-establishing forefathers.
-A good packaging design company will invest time and energy into knowing what you believe defines your brand and help you roll out a new and improved design that shares some of its predecessors’ DNA.

 How to maintain familiarity?